-This is our 2018 UK Jewellery Market Performance Report.
-The report empowers industry leaders with a knowledgeable insight into how they scale up to their competitors in terms of performance in the digital landscape.
+This is our 2018 Jewellery Market Performance Report.
+The report empowers industry leaders with knowledgeable insights into how they scale up to their competitors in terms of performance in the digital landscape.
 The websites with the best performance throughout the industry are analysed and ranked against each other through qualitative data and results.
 Brands are scored year-on-year on key performance metrics like brand reach score, SEO visibility and brand reach score.
 As mentioned, while we investigate and source data from across the whole sector, we only feature the industry leaders in the report.
 However, we’ll be happy to send data that includes your brand across if you can’t see your name.
 Just ask.

 In addition to producing these reports, we also spend time analysing the data so that we know what it really says about the market.
 Here are some of the key things to take away from the report:

 Looking at the change in visibility year on year, we can identify who are the brands to watch and those who struggled to make an impact with their SEO campaigns.

 We use Search Metrics to gather our visibility data.
 Search Metrics tracks huge keyword sets and allows us to see the historical performance of a brand online.
 But what did we find when looking at SEO for jewellers?